Da’wah Crew 2023! APPLICATION NOW OPEN

 Da’wah is an opportunity to share with others what you know about Islam.
 A hadith reported in Jaami’ Tirmidhi states “Whoever directs someone to do good is like one who has do it”.
 It is an amazing way to honor the living tradition of the Prophet (SAW).

-UMN-TC da’wah crew applications are now open!!
-Help revive the sunnah of the Prophet (SAW).
+Interested in Dawah Crew?
+Look out for applications in the fall and sign up to help revive the sunnah of the Prophet (SAW)!
 Teach others what you know, and learn from everyone around you!
 Build valuable communication skills and confidence in your abilities!

 What is Da’wah in Islam?